-The Governors will continue to review plans with the Vice-Chancellor's Group, but even in the event that the downside scenarios materialise, there are sufficient financial reviews, forecast, and covenant checks performed to act as early indicators of potential issues providing sufficient time to address any potential breaches in advance and to give comfort that the associated financial risks are suitably mitigated.
+The Board of Governors approved the University's financial plan for 2022/23 in July 2022, as part of their normal annual review.
+They were satisfied that the University had sufficient resources to continue operating for the foreseeable future.
+The Governors will continue to review plans with the Vice-Chancellor's Group, including financial reviews, forecast, and covenant checks which act as early indicators of potential issues providing sufficient time to address any potential breaches in advance and to give comfort that the associated financial risks are suitably mitigated.